 Inclusive, innovative, eco-friendly, distinctive.
 These are just some definitions of the web design trends of 2021.
 Find out what makes a site engaging for visitors and qualitatively valid for search engines.

 Wondering what the 2021 web design trends are?
-The question is relevant if you have a website or are planning to build a new one.
+The question is relevant if you have a website or are planning to build a new one by a professional Atlanta web design firm.
 The choice of design is a relevant factor for the satisfaction of the public and the user experience.
 It has consequences on the ranking of the search engine about functionality and usability.
 If you are looking for advice and inspiration, keep reading.

 Web Design Trends: The four keywords